Raspberry Pi

 • CSI camera port for connecting a camera.

-• DSI display port for connecting a Raspberry Pi touchscreen display.
+• DSI display port for connecting a Pi touchscreen display.

 • 4-pole stereo output and composite video port.